 High Blood Sugar

 Hyperglycemia, or high blood sugar, affects people with diabetes, with symptoms gradually developing over days or weeks.
 Early signs include increased need for urination, greater thirst, extreme hunger, headache, fatigue and blurred vision.
 Left untreated, hyperglycemia symptoms progress to include nausea and vomiting, breath that smells of fruit, weakness, confusion, dry mouth, abdominal pain and coma.
 If you are too sick to keep foods down or have a blood sugar reading of over 240mg/dL, seek immediate medical assistance.

 Low Blood Sugar

 Low blood sugar, also known as hypoglycemia, affects many people with diabetes but can also affect people without diabetes as well, causing nausea, fatigue, dizziness and headaches.
-Non-diabetics can usually avoid bouts of hypoglycemia by frequently eating snacks with carbohydrates and protein or fat, such as cheese and whole-grain crackers or an apple with peanut butter.
+People who do not have diabetes can usually avoid bouts of hypoglycemia by frequently eating snacks with carbohydrates and protein or fat, such as cheese and whole-grain crackers or an apple with peanut butter.
 Foods containing sugar can quickly increase blood sugar levels.
-Most often, low blood sugar is the result of an overly strict diabetic treatment which can be corrected by medication or diet.
+Most often, low blood sugar is the result of an overly strict diabetes treatment which can be corrected by medication or diet.

 Nausea can result from overfilling your stomach with any type of food, but sugary sweets draw water into your digestive system, which makes your stomach feel upset, according to registered dietitian Joanne Larsen.
 Eating smaller portions of sugary foods usually solves the nausea problem.
 If not, discuss the situation with your physician or, better yet, swap your sugary treats with something healthier.